finnt2192/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/segment1.md

 ## session 3

-In this session I looked deeper into the architecture of the rasberry pi
+In this session I looked deeper into the architecture of the raspberry pi

 the GPIO unit on a pi is connected to the 40 pin connector.

 Programming the GPIO can be complex but it can be made simpler with many of the tools and libraries that are available to make it easier for a user without having to understand the complexity of the GPIO

-In this session I learnt how to wire an LED into a rasberry pi so that it can be used with node red, then I downloaded Node red onto a rasberry pi in order to control LED lights and have them form a traffic light pattern.
+In this session I learnt how to wire an LED into a raspberry pi so that it can be used with node red, then I downloaded Node red onto a raspberry pi in order to control LED lights and have them form a traffic light pattern.

 ## session 4 (consolidate)